League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

-If that is not enough for you however, you may alternatively use all contents and source code that aren't owned by anyone else (e.g. Foundry, or other module authors, or WotC SRD content) under the terms of either the [MIT](https://opensource.org/licenses/MIT) or the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licenses, whichever you prefer.
+If that is not enough for you however, you may alternatively use all contents and source code that aren't owned by anyone else (e.g. Foundry, or other module authors, or WotC) under the terms of either the [MIT](https://opensource.org/licenses/MIT) or the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) licenses, whichever you prefer.